Mitophagy: Tuberculosis

 Tuberculosis is a contagious disease caused by infection with the airborne pathogen Mycobacterium tuberculosis.
-Recent investigation has shown that chronic infection by Mycobacterium tuberculosis in the lungs or ex-vivo infection by non-pathogenic mycobacteria (M.bovis) elicits activation of the receptor-mediated pathway for mitophagy.
-Here the receptor mediated mitophagy pathways are elicited through NIX that gets upregulated during M. tuberculosis infection.
-Elicited NIX/BNIP3L receptor recruitment of LC3 molecules mediating formation of phagophore that engulf defective mitochondria directly.
+A 2021 study reported that chronic infection by M. tuberculosis in the lungs or ex-vivo infection by non-pathogenic mycobacteria (M. bovis) elicits activation of the receptor-mediated mitophagy pathway.
+The receptor mediated mitophagy pathways are elicited through NIX that gets upregulated during tuberculosis.
+Elicited NIX/BNIP3L receptor recruitment of LC3 molecules mediate formation of phagophore that engulf defective mitochondria directly.

+Cardiovascular disease

+Cardiac hypertrophy is the adaptive response to haemodynamic stress or myocardial injury, and allows the heart to increase oxygen supply.
+However, hypertrophy can increase interstitial fibrosis and decrease ventricular function.
+Myocardium's oxygen requirement implies that mitochondria are central to maintain optimal performance.
+Changes in mitochondrial morphology may affect adaptation during cardiac remodeling, with effects on diabetic cardiomyopathy, atherosclerosis, damage from ischaemia–reperfusion, cardiac hypertrophy and decompensated heart failure.

+Activity

+A 2017 study reported that in mice 90 minutes of aerobic exercise induced a 45% increase in mitophagy, preceded by increased phosphorylation of AMP activated protein kinase (Ampk).